wanasak/customer-management-spa/README.md

 # Customer Management SPA

 I did not created this project from the scratch actually I have cracked the code from the original source [here](https://github.com/DanWahlin/CustomerManager).
-It required the [backend part](https://github.com/wanasak/customer-management-api) for running.
+This project also required the [backend part](https://github.com/wanasak/customer-management-api) running as a web server.

 ### How to run
 1) npm install